 - An SPF rating of at least 30+ – but don’t fall for the marketing hype.
 You stand to gain about 1% extra protection between SPF30+ and SPF50+ but it could cost you substantially more for that extra 1%.
 The additional ingredients needed to achieve an SPF50+ also come into play.

 - Quality over quantity – not all sunscreen is created equal.
-Avoid sunscreens with fragrances and parabens (they are completely and utterly useless) as well as other ingredients that are simply not necessary for a sunscreen to be effective.
+Avoid sunscreens containing ingredients that are simply not necessary for it to be effective eg. fragrances and parabens.
 This is where it pays to know your ingredients!
 Paying $9.95 for a 500ml bottle of SPF50+ probably isn’t going to get you quality.

 - Chemical vs. Physical Sunscreens: The Science (with video)